ryanve/ssv/README.md

 ### ssv.add(SSV, value)
-Add <var>value</var> to <var>SSV</var> string if unique
+Add <var>value</var> to <var>SSV</var> string if unique If you need to add multiple values then use `ssv.union`

 ### ssv.push(SSV, value)
-Add <var>value</var> to <var>SSV</var> string whether unique or not
+Add <var>value</var> to <var>SSV</var> string whether unique or not If you need to add multiple values then use `ssv.concat`

 ### ssv.pop(SSV, value)
 Get last SSV value